Hexagon shaped overlay

 The next step would be enhancing cross-collaboration between organizations, as this could greatly benefit the industry as a whole.
 Establishing a platform for sharing ideas and discussing how to integrate data from early drug discovery into regulatory submission formats could streamline the approval process.

 There is a significant discussion within the regulatory sphere about improving these processes, but such discussions must extend to data management.
 An alliance or platform where companies could regularly meet to address common bottlenecks and challenges in establishing a strong data foundation would be invaluable.
-While a competitive edge will always be sought, the overarching goal should be to benefit humanity.
+While a competitive edge will always be sought, the overarching goal should be to benefit patients, who deserve nothing less than access to best in class, effective and safe treatments.

 By improving data management practices and fostering collaboration, organizations can speed up the development and delivery of therapies to patients, ultimately performing a great service to society by enhancing the overall data foundation landscape.